-All full-time junior faculty, and graduate and undergraduate students at Columbia University, Barnard College and Teachers College.
+All full-time junior faculty, postdoctoral scholars, and graduate and undergraduate students at Columbia University, Teachers College, and Barnard College.

-Please view the Call for Proposals for additional information or contact CSS Project Manager Roshana Nabi at [email protected] with any questions.
+Please view the Call for Proposals for additional information or contact [email protected] with any questions.

 View past Seed Grant Awards and learn more on our Seed Grant Overview page.

-To apply, please submit the following as a single PDF document to Roshana Nabi ([email protected]) with “Seed Grants for Interdisciplinary Projects in Science and Society” in the subject line of the email:
+To apply, please submit the following as a single PDF document to [email protected] with “Seed Grants for Interdisciplinary Projects in Science and Society” in the subject line of the email:

 - Cover page, including title of proposal, principal investigator(s) and departmental affiliations, an executive summary of the project, and the total funding amount sought

-- Proposal narrative with timeline of research (no more than 3 pages in 12-point font)
+- Proposal narrative with timeline of research (no more than 3 pages in 12-point font).
+Please include one paragraph on how your project connected to the theme of Knowledge and Access.

 - CVs for each investigator